arushiv/regulatoryAnnotations_comparisons/README.md

 # Regulatory Annotations Comparisons
 This repository contains code to reproduce results of the manuscript:

-Each directory contains code and dependency specifications for analyses specific to different figures of the paper.
+Each directory contains code for analyses specific to different figures of the paper.
 These directories follow this general pattern:
 ```
 ├── .gitignore
 ├── README.md